 Side-by-side: when each model wins

 Five dimensions decide the fit for most Canadian SMBs.
-Order matters: cost is rarely the deciding factor; accountability usually is.
+Order matters here.
+Cost is rarely the deciding factor, and accountability usually is.

 Cost over 3 years

 A managed retainer compounds.
 A professional services engagement hits hard at month zero, then drops to zero.
-For a 50-seat SMB, a one-time Microsoft 365 + Intune migration typically runs $12,000 to $22,000 CAD fixed-scope in the Canadian SMB market.
-After that, ongoing managed support runs in the $129 to $169 per-user-per-month band depending on whether cybersecurity is bundled.
-Over three years, managed costs more in absolute dollars.
-The question isn’t which is cheaper.
-The question is what the spend buys.
+For a 50-seat Canadian SMB, a one-time Microsoft 365 and Intune migration typically runs CA$12,000 to CA$22,000 fixed-scope.

 Speed-to-value

 Professional services ships fast.
-A scoped firewall refresh or M365 migration delivers value in weeks.
-Managed services compounds slowly: month one looks like cost, month twelve looks like reliability.
-The trade-off depends on whether the value is the change itself, or the operating state that follows the change.
-Most Canadian SMBs need both, in sequence.
+A scoped firewall refresh or Microsoft 365 migration delivers value in weeks.
+Managed services compounds slowly.
+Month one looks like cost, and month twelve looks like reliability.
+The trade-off turns on whether the value you need is the change itself or the operating state that follows it.

 Strategic vs operational scope